-An examination of the distances between the helices, specifically helix 5 and helix 6 shows an interesting trend (Table 3).
+An examination of the distances between the helices, specifically TM5 and TM6 shows an interesting trend (Table 4).
 These helices move the most during receptor activation to open the G-protein binding site.
 AM11542, a strong agonist showed the greatest movement of the helices, consistent with full activation.
 In nearly all cases the ligand with the alkyl chain in the L-pocket resulted in greater receptor activation than when placed in the S-pocket.
-The exception being THCV, however both L and S conformations showed minimal movement and is consistent with an antagonist.
+The exception being THCV, however both L and S conformations showed minimal movement and both conformations are consistent with an antagonist.

 Taking a closer look at the toggle switches following MD simulations, the reason for the partial loop movement can be observed.
-The alkyl chain of AM11542 extends deep into the CB1 pocket, hitting both F200 and W356 toggle switches and significant movement is observed in both (Figure 8A).
-In the case of THCV, little movement is observed in the toggle residues, with a slight shift in F200 but not enough to trigger activation (Figure 88B).
-THCB sits deeper in the pocket and as a result in addition to this slight shift in F200, W356 also experience a slight shift downwards residues in a manner like AM11542 (Figure 8E).
+The alkyl chain of AM11542 extends deep into the CB1 pocket, hitting both F200 and W356 of the toggle switch-significant movement is observed for both residues (Figure A).
+In the case of THCV, little movement is observed in the toggle residues, with a slight shift in F200 but not enough to trigger activation (Figure B).
+THCB sits deeper in the pocket and as a result in addition to this slight shift in F200, W356 also experience a slight shift downwards (Figure 10C).
+THC interacts effectively with F200, and a significant rotation is observed (Figure 10D).
+Lastly, THCP sits significantly deeper in the pocket and can interact with both toggle residues in a manner like AM11542 (Figure E).
 In all cases, the ligands in the L-pocket resulted in a more significant movement of toggle residues compared to those in the S-pocket.

-Figure 7 Superimposed structures of CB1 post MD simulation showing helix movement and receptor activation.
+Figure 9 Superimposed structures of CB1 post MD simulation showing helix movement and receptor activation.
 Receptor with no ligand is represented in green, receptor with the ligand L-pocket in blue and receptor with the ligand originating in the S-pocket in orange.
 (A) AM11542 (B) THCV (C) THB (D) THC (E) THCP.